common-fate/docs-archive/docs/granted/introduction.md

 Granted currently supports AWS.
 If you'd like to see support for another cloud provider please let us know by [opening an issue on GitHub](https://github.com/common-fate/granted/issues)!

 On AWS, Granted works with both IAM roles and with AWS SSO.
-We highly recommend using Granted with AWS SSO as it avoids having long-lived IAM credentials on your device.
+We highly recommend using Granted with AWS SSO as it avoids storing long-lived IAM credentials on your device.

 ## Supported browsers